DennisSchenkel/PP4-Cityfur/README.md

 #### Color Scheme

-The color scheme for this project is very simple and primarily consists of four colores.
+The color scheme for this project is very simple and primarily consists of four colors.
 Two darker blue tones as the main colors for navigation elements.
-Light blue for confirmation buttons and red as a cancle/delete button.<br>
+Light blue for confirmation buttons and red as a cancel/delete button.<br>
 <br>

 ![Color Scheme](/documentation/images/color-scheme.png)